kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 **Where system prompts live:**

 System prompts are stored server-side and prepended to every request.
-You never see them in standard client-side API calls you intercept—they're injected by the backend before the combined prompt hits the LLM.
+You never see them in standard client-side API calls you intercept-they're injected by the backend before the combined prompt hits the LLM.

 **Why infiltrating the system prompt doesn't guarantee exploitation:**